thenasko/mathematics-in-the-world/logic/Dirichlet.md

 On the other hand, we can try to divide the square in 25 regions each of which is *contained* in a circle of radius 10.
 The obvious choice is to divide it in $$25 = 5^2$$ smaller squares of radius $$70 / 5 = 14$$.
 The biggest square that is contained in a circle of radius 10 has side $$10 \cdot \sqrt{2} \approx 14.14$$, so a circle of radius 10 can indeed contain a square of side 14.
 Wrapping everything up, recall that we found that there is one of the little squares that contains at least 3 trees, hence we also have a circle of radius 10 containing the same 3 trees.

-### Peaceful rooks

-> What is the maximal number of rooks you can place on an chess board so that no two can attack each other?

-The problems involving finding a maximum are very tricky, because they always consist in two parts.

-The first step is guessing what could be the right number: in this case, after a bit of guessing, is it easy to find a configuration with 8 rooks not attacking each other.
-For instance, we can place them along one diagonal of the chessboard, but there is plenty of other possibilities.

-Then it comes the second part, that people sometimes forget, but that it needed to produce a complete proof.
-What we need to do is to *prove* that 8 is indeed the maximum.
-In other words, that whenever we have 9 rooks or more, there are always two that attack each other.

-Here, we can use the Dirichlet principle, and the argument is very simple.
-Suppose we have 9 or more rooks on the chessboard, there are at least two that lie in the same column, because columns are only 8.
-Then, these two rooks attack each other!
-And this concludes the proof.

-### Peaceful bishops

-> What is the maximal number of bishops you can place on an chess board so that no two can attack each other?

-We